jjonthemix/jjCookies/README.md

 # jjCookies
-Plugin to help you website users opt-in and opt-out different types of cookies
+Very simple plugin to help your website users opt-in and opt-out for different types of cookies

 ## Prerequisites